Let me ask you a question:

 Unlike normal keyword research there are some additional factors you need to consider.

-I am going to show you how to find and analyse keywords in a moment, but for now let’s take a look at the 4 factors you need to pay attention to.
+I am going to show you the best practices of how to find and analyse keywords in a moment, but for now let’s take a look at the 4 factors you need to pay attention to when generating keywords for your online store.

 #1 – Search Volume